auth0/auth0-flutter/auth0_flutter/README.md

 Auth0 SDK for Android / iOS Flutter apps.

-> ⚠️ This library is currently in First Availability.
+> ⚠️ This library is currently in [**First Availability**](https://auth0.com/docs/troubleshoot/product-lifecycle/product-release-stages).
 We do not recommend using this library in production yet.
 As we move toward General Availability, please be aware that releases may contain breaking changes.

 ---